Living with an older Land Rover

 Now let's look at some of the issues specific to particular models.

 Series IIA in original unrestored condition.
-A forty year old vehicle still doing the job it was built to do.
+A fifty year old vehicle still doing the job it was built to do.
 Lovely.

 Series II (1958-61), Series IIA (1961-71): Everyone's idea of what a proper classic Land Rover should look like.
 Headlamps mounted close together in the centre of the grille panel until 1968, when they were moved out to the wings.
 These vehicles were strongly built of good quality materials (they predated the British Leyland era) and there are a surprising number still around, and not too expensive either.
 Only very minor detail differences between the Series II and IIA, which means that the design of these vehicles is now getting on for half a century old.
 What does that mean?